-She was young, slim, perhaps 25.
+She was young, slim, perhaps twenty-five.
 Her long brown hair fluttered in the early-morning breeze.
 “It’s further than I thought, steeper too,” she said.

 The man gestured to the right.
 Soon another staircase appeared on the left.
 “This way.”